Breastfeeding Your Newborn 101: One Hour, One Week, Three Months

 You’ll also notice that your baby’s poo takes on a yellow hue with a mustardy, grainy texture — typical for a breastfeeding newborn.

-These theAsianparent articles will give you detailed insight to breastfeeding topics relevant to the first few days after birth:
+These theAsianparent articles will give you a detailed insight into breastfeeding topics relevant to the first few days after birth:

 - The Proper Technique of Nursing